mindspore-ai/mindspore/model_zoo/official/cv/maskrcnn/README.md

           └─train2017

         ```
+        Notice that the coco2017 dataset will be converted to MindRecord which is a data format in MindSpore.
+The dataset conversion may take about 4 hours.
     2. If your own dataset is used. **Select dataset to other when run script.**
         Organize the dataset infomation into a TXT file, each row in the file is as follows: